-Plenary session will include keynote lectures on the electric vehicles and a round table on the digital television.
+Plenary session will include keynote lectures on the electric vehicles.

 Toward Intelligent Driver-Assist Technologies and Piloted Driving: Overview, Motivation and Challenges